-The best filler metal for welding cast iron to stainless steel are the NiFe-CI and, after that, the Ni-CI.
-These have the lowest shrinkage rate and help to counter stainless-steel component’s volume changes.
+The best filler metal for the job is the NiFe-CI and, after that, the Ni-CI.
+These have the lowest shrinkage rate and help to counter stainless steel’s volume changes.

-Since stainless steel expands and contracts so much, it would be better to avoid preheating and cold weld the parts.
+Since stainless steel expands and contracts so much, it would be better to avoid preheating.

 Can you use stainless steel filler metal?